chriskanta/number_guessing_game/README.md

 --Number guessing game--

+How it works:

-This is a game about guessing if the next number will be higher or lower than the current.
+A random number will be given, you have to guess whether the next number will be either higher or lower.